 As the price changes you will receive daily or weekly updates to your email.

 Instructions on How to Track Airfares using Google Flights

-2. KAYAK PRICE TRACKER With Kayak, you’re allowed to selected multiple flights on one page and setup alerts.
+2. KAYAK PRICE TRACKER With Kayak, you’re allowed to selected multiple flights on one page and set up alerts.

 3. AireFareWatchDog provides limited deeply discounted flight price alerts.
 Unlike Google Flights and Kayak, Airewarewatchdog emails you daily with unbelievably low priced fares to wherever you want to travel.
-However, we have found that most of these flights depart during the week so it’s perfect for anyone with flexible travel dates and are planning a trip well in advance.
+However, we have found that most of these flights depart during the week so it’s perfect for anyone with flexible travel dates and is planning a trip well in advance.

 Track your Airfare, Even after you buy

 If your flight’s fare drops below what you paid for it check with your airline to see if they will compensate you somehow.
 Most airlines and online travel agencies will give you a rebate — usually in travel credits or vouchers — if your flight’s price drops below what you paid.
 Just be wary of fees: Some airlines charge “re-booking” fees between $50 and $175 for domestic flights and up to $250 for international flights.
 Alaska Airlines and Jet Blue do not charge to refund price drops; Southwest never charges a ticket-change fee and will credit you the full difference in fare.